 Echosclerotherapy Available at Epiderma Laval (Saint-Martin) and Terrebonne

-For clients with large varicose veins, Dr. Alexis Du Cap, medical director of the Epiderma network, offers the ultrasound-guided injection treatment at Epiderma Laval-Est and Terrebonne clinics.
+For clients with large varicose veins, Dr. Alexis Du Cap, medical director of the Epiderma network, offers the ultrasound-guided injection treatment at Epiderma Laval (Saint-Martin) and Terrebonne clinics.
 Ultrasclerotherapy enables us to eliminate the reflux point of a large varicose vein in a safe and effective manner.
 This treatment requires no recovery time or anesthesia and often substitutes a for surgery.